NYCPlanning/db-facilities-old/README.md

 The build follows an Extract -> Load -> Transform sequence rather than an ETL (Extract-Transform-Load) sequence.
 All the source datasets are first loaded into PostGreSQL using the [Civic Data Loader](https://github.com/NYCPlanning/civic-data-loader) scripts.
 After the required source data is loaded in the PostGIS database, the build or update process begins, consisting of four phases: Assembly, Geoprocessing, Deduping, and Exporting.

+Over 50% of the data sources used for FacDB are available in a machine readable format via the NYC Open Data Portal, NYS Open Data Portal, or an agency's website.
+Other sources that are not published in this format are generally shared with DCP over email and DCP then puts these files on an FTP for DCP's internal use.

 [`1_download.sh`](https://github.com/NYCPlanning/facilities-db/blob/master/run_download.sh) script downloads and loads all the neccesary source datasets for the Facilities Database (FacDB).

 ### 2. Assembly